Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Toolboard_1LC.md

 #### Tabs {.tabset}

-##### Duet 3 Mainboard 6HC & 6XD
+##### Duet 3 Mainboard 6HC, 6XD, and Expansion boards

-Connect the RJ11 socket on the Duet 3 Mainboard 6HC or 6XD to the correct 2 CAN pins on the Toolboard, and terminate the other 2 CAN pins on the Toolboard.
+Connect the RJ11 socket on the Duet 3 Mainboard 6HC, 6XD or Expansion board, to the correct 2 CAN pins on the Toolboard, and terminate the other 2 CAN pins on the Toolboard.
 If using one Toolboard, connect pins 3 and 4 (the middle 2 pins) of the RJ11 connector on the Duet to pins 4 and 3 of the Toolboard, making sure you get them the right way round i.e. CAN1_H in the Duet to CANH on the Toolboard.
 (Pins 2 and 4 of the Toolboard are interchangeable, as are pins 1 and 3.)
 Don't connect anything to pins 2 and 5 of the RJ11 connector on the Duet.

 [![The image above shows Duet 3 Toolboard 1LC v1.0. ](/duet_boards/duet_3_can_expansion/duet_3_1lc_v1.0_connection_01.png =600x)](/duet_boards/duet_3_can_expansion/duet_3_1lc_v1.0_connection_01.png){target=_blank}